jmbwell/custom_components-sunset_light_cheapass_amazon_light/README.md

 - Ships helper scripts for packet debugging and scene extraction.

 ## Supported devices
-- **Sunset Light** (default profile): 8-bit RGB payloads and simple scenes.
-- **Hexagon Light**: hue/saturation payloads, extended scenes (~100), music modes, schedules.

-This started as a **Sunset Light** integration and was extended for my **Hexagon Light**.
-Other devices that work with the **MeRGBW App** likely also work.
-These devices seem to be the same reference design on the same chipset with minor firmware/profile tweaks.
-Plenty of Amazon rebrands are likely similar; some may work by picking a profile, others might have just-different-enough packets to fail.
+There are many devices available that seem to work with an app called **MeRGBW**.
+This integration first supported one such device called **Sunset Light** available on Amazon.
+This fork of the project adds support for a device called **Hexagon Light**, also on Amazon.
+Other devices that work with the **MeRGBW App** might also work.
+They seem to be the same reference design on the same chipset with minor firmware/profile tweaks.

+This integration supports adding more variants.
+This document includes some notes for developers to get started.

 ## Requirements
 - Home Assistant with Bluetooth enabled and the host in range of the light.